set in pleasant parklands in Narbonne, first daughter of Rome

 A 5x10 m swimming pool is set in the south-east corner behind the property.
 Sunbeds, hammocks and stone benches are laid out on a wide, tiled deck.
-A relaxation and eating area, a kitchen and a machine room, a toilet as well as a shower have been installed in a pool-house, spanning approx. 25 m² and resembling a Greek temple.
+A relaxation and eating area, an enclosed kitchen, a machine room as well as a toilet have been installed in a pool-house, spanning approx. 25 m² and resembling a Greek temple.
 A hedge and a wicket gate, closing off this area, keep it safe.

 Adjoining the building, although separate from the main house, this guest house looks out over the parking area, shaded by plane trees.
 This recently renovated, bright house, with white shutters, spans approx. 80 m².
 The ground floor comprises an entrance hall providing direct access to a living room and its American-style kitchen, with terracotta floor tiles and whitewashed beams.
 Here, an old wine vat has been transformed into a storage room.
 A back door opens on to the vegetable garden.
-A living room is paved with cement floor tiles.
+The living room is paved with cement floor tiles.
 A stairway goes upstairs to two bedrooms and a bathroom, with a toilet.
-One of the bedrooms features a little, concealed stairway, with terracotta steps, leading to a terrasse, where another door opens into the first floor of the main house.
+One of the bedrooms features a little, concealed stairway, with terracotta steps, leading to a balcony making it possible to reach the first floor of the main house.
 Another door opens on to a terrace.